NCCC General & Tournament Rules

 1) CT games shall be arranged by the CT Controller.
 Members in other correspondence events or privately arranged correspondence pairings may have the results of such games counted in the CT if: -

-a) The CT Controller is informed within 10 days of the commencement of the games.
+a) The CT Controller is informed within 10 days of the commencement of the games and

-b) It is agreed by both players to play a double pairing and
+b) It is agreed to play a double pairing and

 c) The games are NOT barred by CT Rule 4.